Policy Evaluation during a Pandemic: Application: Effects of Shelter-in-Place Orders on Covid-19 Cases and Travel

-Next, we turn to estimates using our approach based on unconfoundedness.
+Next, we turn to estimates using the approach based on unconfoundedness.
 As discussed above, these estimates require estimating a model for treatment participation and an outcome regression model.
-For both of these models, we include a cubic polynomial in the current number of cases in a state; we do not include the number of susceptible individuals as this is very close to the full population in all states during the period early in the pandemic that we consider; we additionally include a dummy variable for region of the country so that states are compared to other states in the same region; finally, we include the number of tests run per million individuals in the state in order to control for the possibility that some states were detecting Covid-19 cases better than others.
-When we estimate the propensity score, we find strong indications that the overlap condition is violated indicating that there are a substantial number of states that do not have reasonable comparisons among never-treated and late-treated states.
-From this step, we drop 20 states from our analysis.\footnote{These states include Alabama, California, Connecticut, Florida, Georgia, Illinois, Louisiana, Maine, Michigan, Missouri, Mississippi, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, South Carolina, Texas, Vermont, and Washington.} These states include some not surprising states such as New York, New Jersey, and California which had large numbers of early Covid-19 cases and all were early implementers of SIPOs.
+For both of these models, we include a cubic polynomial in the current number of cases per 1000 people in a state (we define the number of current cases as the change in cumulative cases over the previous seven days); we do not include the number of susceptible individuals as this is very close to the full population in all states during the period early in the pandemic that we consider; we additionally include a dummy variable for region of the country so that states are compared to other states in the same region as well as the logarithm of the state's population; finally, we include the 7-day lag of the cumulative cases, the 7-day lag of the number of tests run per 1000 people in the state and the change in tests from the pre-treatment period to the current period in order to control for the possibility that some states were detecting Covid-19 cases better than others.
+When we estimate the propensity score, we find evidence that the overlap condition is violated indicating that there are a substantial number of states that do not have reasonable comparisons among never-treated and late-treated states.
+From this step, we drop 14 states from our analysis.\footnote{The states that we drop are Alabama, Arizona, California, Florida, Georgia, Mississippi, Missouri, New York, North Carolina, Pennsylvania, South Carolina, Texas, Virginia, and Washington.} The omitted states include states such as New York and California which had large numbers of early Covid-19 cases and were early adopters of SIPOs.
 It is, therefore, hard to find reasonable comparisons for these states.
-Another large number of states from the South are dropped due to the timing of their policies being very similar which, as above, makes it challenging to find reasonable comparison states when region is included as a conditioning variable.
+Another large number of states from the South are dropped due to the timing of their policies being very similar which makes it challenging to find reasonable comparison states when region is included as a conditioning variable.

-These results are presented in Panel (b) of \Cref{fig:covid-results}.
-These results are much different from the previous ones.
-In this case, we estimate a small and not statistically significant effect of SIPOs on Covid-19 cases.
+These results are provided in \Cref{fig:state-covid-results-unc}.
+Using the unconfoundedness approach, we estimate relatively small and statistically insignificant effects of SIPOs.